-This report provides information on the status and development of nuclear power programmes in France, including factors related to the effective planning, decision making and implementation of the nuclear power programme that together lead to safe and economical operations of nuclear power plants (NPPs).
+The following report provides information on the status and development of nuclear power programs in France, including factors related to the effective planning, decision making and implementation of the nuclear power program that together lead to safe and economical operations of nuclear power plants (NPPs).

 The CNPP summarizes organizational and industrial aspects of nuclear power programmes and provides information about the relevant legislative, regulatory and international framework in France.

-France has 58 nuclear power reactors in operation (supplying 63 130 MWe) and one EPR reactor under construction at the Flamanville site.
-Nuclear power plants account for over 70% of total French electricity generation.
-The development strategy for nuclear power is related to the goals set forth by the Energy Transition for Green Growth Act and the Multiyear Energy Plan (MEP), which is under revision.
-It will depend, in particular, on developments in renewable energy and decisions of the Nuclear Safety Authority regarding the potential lifetime extension of current power plants.
+France has 56 nuclear power reactors in operation, with two units closed in 2020 at Fessenheim (61 370 MW(e)) and one EPR reactor under construction at the Flamanville site.
+Nuclear power plants accounted for about 70% of total French electricity generation in 2021, and more than 92% of France's electricity comes from low carbon sources (nuclear and renewable energy).
+The development strategy for nuclear power is related to the goals set forth by the Energy Transition for Green Growth Act (LECTV) and the Multiannual Energy Plan (PPE), whose final version covering 2019-2028 period was published in 2020 with an update expected in 2024.

 1. COUNTRY ENERGY OVERVIEW

 In order to meet the major climate and energy challenges in the coming decades, France has defined ambitious national medium and long-term targets for its energy transition.
 They are set out in the Energy Transition Law for Green Growth (LTECV) published in 2015, complemented by the Climate Energy Law (LEC), published in 2019, with the main objectives of the shut down all coal-fired power plants by 2022, the reduction of greenhouse gas emission by 40% between 1990 and 2030 and the achievement of carbon neutrality by 2050.